Steakhouse-Financial/box/README.md

 # Box

-A box is an ERC4626 based currency (e.g. USDC) which it can hold and be used to deposit/redeem.
-It can also invest in others ERC20s called assets.

-## Trust assumptions

-Trust assumption on the curator are limited by:
-- A slippage control avoid too much slippage vs an oracle for each swap and limiting accumulated slippage over time
-- A shutdown mechanism ensure that feeders will not get stuck and will be eventually able to withdraw their funds

-Remaining trust assumptions are:
-- Assuming the allocator will not manipulate oracles for weak oracles when doing allocations

-Deposits are restricted to address call feeders to avoid arbitraging.
-No liquidity is expected in normal conditions so redeem can't be used for arbitraging.

-## Control

-- The owner can:
-    - Add/remove an Allocator (timelocked)
-    - Add/(not remove) a Feeder (timelocked)
-    - Change the Guardian (timelocked)
-    - Change a new (asset, oracle, backup swapper) (timelocked)
-        - oracle and swapper can only be null if no assets in the Box
-    - Change the slippage (timelocked)
-    - Decrease a timelock (timelocked)
-    - Increase a timelock (timelocked because it can increase the timelock of shutdown)
-- Feeders can:
-    - Deposit if the Box is not shut down
-    - Withdraw the available liquidity if vault is not shut down, all assets if shut down
-- Allocators can:
-    - Allocate liquidity into an asset (subject to slippage constraints)
-    - Deallocare liquidity from an asset (subject to slippage constraints)
-    - Reallocate from one asset to another (subject to slippage constraints)
-- The Guardian can:
-    - Revoke a new proposal: adding an asset, changing an oracle, changing the backup swapper, changing the slippage
-    - Trigger shutdown the box, which will let the feeder withdraw by deallocating automatically from the assets with a increasing slippage allowance over time

-## Swapping mechanic

-In normal times, the swapping between assets is done by the Allocator using a callback function.
-The result is enforced by slippage protection but nothing prevents the alloactor to use all the possible slippage.

-When shut down, the swapping can only be done do deallocate from assets using a backup hardcoded immutable swapper.

-## Arbitragers protection

-One of the biggest risk of the contract related to pricing.
-Price could be manipulated, or front runned, to deposit in the smart contract when valuation is low (or made low by oracle manipulation) and redeem when valuation is high (or made high by oracle manipulation).

-Only whitelisted feeders can deposits into the smart contract mitigating this risk.
-They can also only withdraw when there is liquidity which is not execpted to be the usual case.

-## Emergency exit

-In case the owner/allocator are non responsible to replenish the liquidty, any holder of Box can call the `unbox()` function returning their share of underlying token.

-The issue is that it doesn't work if hold by Vault V2 as it calls redeem.
-The solution here is to allow anyone to deposit USDC, so a user can deposit USDC, call forceReallocateToIdle on the Vault V2 and get out and he can unbox the Box tokens he got (yes, it is convoluted already).
+**Box** is an ERC-4626–compatible vault contract designed to manage assets, allocations, and funding in a modular way.

+It allows to:
+- Hold an **underlying asset** (e.g. USDC) used for `deposit` and `redeem`.
+- `allocate` / `deallocate` / `reallocate` liquidity between the underlying asset and whitelisted tokens.
+- `pledge` / `depledge` assets as collateral and `borrow` / `repay` through funding modules.

+⚠️ Box is **not intended to be used standalone**.
+It is expected to be integrated via a front-end smart contract.

+## Trust Assumptions

+### Curator checks and limits
+- **Slippage controls**: Every swap is bounded by an oracle-based slippage check.
+Cumulative slippage over time is also limited.
+- **Shutdown mechanism**: In case of curator misbehavior, anyone can trigger a `shutdown`.
+This ensures depositors can eventually withdraw through a permissionless `winddown` process.

+### Remaining assumptions
+- Allocators will not manipulate weak oracles during allocations.
+- Guardian will veto malicious curator proposals.
+- Allocators will not deliberately set excessive LTVs that harm depositors.

+⚠️ Deposits are restricted to whitelisted **feeder** addresses to prevent arbitrage.
+Liquidity is not expected under normal conditions, so that `redeem` can't be used as an arbitrage path.

+## Roles & Controls

+The Box contract define the following roles:

+### Owner
+Each Box has one `owner`, it can:
+- Set the **curator**
+- Transfer ownership of the Box
+- Set the skim recipient

+The `owner`is a critical role that should be strongly protected.

+### Curator
+Each Box has one `curator`, it can:
+- Add/remove an **allocator**
+- Add/remove a **feeder** (timelocked)
+- Set the **guardian**  (timelocked, not during wind-down)
+- Trigger a `shutdown` process
+- Add new tokens and their oracles (timelocked)
+- Remove a token
+- Change an existing token’s oracle (timelocked, not during wind-down)
+- Add funding modules and facilities (timelocked)
+- Add collateral and debt tokens for funding mdoules (timelocked)
+- Remove funding modules, facilities, debt and collateral tokens
+- Set max slippage (timelocked)
+- Increase timelocks
+- Decrease timelocks (timelocked)
+- `revoke`a timelocked action (cancel it before execution)

+The `curator` is an important role that should be strongly protected, but all critical actions can be revoked during a timelock and a compromised curator can be removed by the `owner`.

+### Feeders
+Direct depositor in the Box are given the role `feeder`
+- `deposit` while the Box is active (not in `shutdown`)
+- `withdraw` available liquidity in normal mode, or all assets during `winddown`

+Notice that a Box holder don't need to be a `feeder` to redeem and transfer a Box token.

+### Allocators (when not in `winddown` mode)
+- `allocate` from the underlying asset to whitelisted tokens (within slippage constraints)
+- `deallocate` from whitelisted tokens to the underlying asset (within slippage constraints)
+- `reallocate` from whitelisted tokens to another whitelisted tokens (within slippage constraints)
+- `pledge`/`depledge` the underlying asset or a token as collateral on a funding module / facility
+- `borrow`/`repay` the underlying asset or a token as debt on a funding module / facility
+- Call the `flash` function with a callback to execute a flashloan-enabled operation

+### Guardian
+- `revoke`a timelocked action from the curator (cancel it before execution)
+- Trigger a `shutdown` process
+- `recover` from a shutdown back to normal mode (only before `winddown` begins)
+- Change an existing token’s oracle  (only during `winddown`)

+### Anyone (during `winddown`)
+- `repay` debt
+- `depledge` collateral
+- `deallocate` from tokens without a debt balance
+- `allocate` to a token with a debt balance (so the debt balance can be repaid)

+## Funding Modules

+The curator can add modular funding integrations (`IFunding`).
+Supported modules: **Morpho Blue** and **Aave v3**.

+- Each module instance belongs to a single Box (constructor parameter).
+- Only whitelisted tokens from the parent Box can be used as collateral/debt.
+- Only empty modules (no facilities, collateral, or debt tokens) can be added.

+### Morpho Module
+- `facilityData` encodes Morpho Blue market parameters.
+- Each module instance is tied to a Morpho instance address.
+- Borrowing is capped by a max LTV relative to the market’s LLTV.

+### Aave Module
+- `facilityData` is always empty (`""`).
+- Each module is tied to an Aave pool address and a given `eMode` parameter.

+## Arbitrage Protection

+Box mitigates oracle manipulation and front-running risks by:
+- Restricting deposits to **whitelisted feeders**.
+- Limiting withdrawals to available liquidity.

+This prevents attackers from depositing at artificially low valuations and redeeming at artificially high valuations.

+## Lifecycle

+A Box moves through three possible states:

+1. **Normal mode**
+   - Deposits, withdrawals, allocations, pledges, and borrowing are active.

+2. **Shutdown mode**
+   - Triggered by the guardian (or curator).
+   - New deposits are blocked.
+   - The guardian may restore normal mode *only before wind-down begins*.

+3. **Winddown mode**
+   - Permissionless recovery process.
+   - Increasing slippage tolerance allows full exit for all feeders.
+   - Anyone may help unwind positions and repay debt.